leandrolcampos/specials/README.md

 ## Special Functions in AI

-We can give some examples of special function applications in AI:
+Special functions are integral to various AI applications.
+For instance:

-- The Gaussian Error Linear Unit (GELU) [[2](#hendrycks2016)], a high-performing neural network activation function, is defined based on the [Gauss error](https://en.wikipedia.org/wiki/Error_function) function.
+- The Gaussian Error Linear Unit (GELU) [[1](#hendrycks2016)], a high-performing neural network activation function, is based on the [Gauss error](https://en.wikipedia.org/wiki/Error_function) function.

-- Using numerical methods for [Bessel](https://en.wikipedia.org/wiki/Bessel_function), [incomplete beta](https://en.wikipedia.org/wiki/Beta_function#Incomplete_beta_function), and [incomplete gamma](https://en.wikipedia.org/wiki/Incomplete_gamma_function) functions, we can implicitly differentiate [[1](#figurnov2018)] cumulative distribution functions that are expressed in terms of these special functions, and then train probabilistic models with, for instance, von Mises, gamma, and beta latent variables.
+- Numerical methods for [Bessel](https://en.wikipedia.org/wiki/Bessel_function), [incomplete beta](https://en.wikipedia.org/wiki/Beta_function#Incomplete_beta_function), and [incomplete gamma](https://en.wikipedia.org/wiki/Incomplete_gamma_function) functions enable implicit differentiation [[2](#figurnov2018)] of cumulative distribution functions, facilitating the training of probabilistic models with von Mises, gamma, and beta latent variables.

 Recognizing the relevance of special functions in the field, major AI frameworks provide implementations for many of them.
-Both PyTorch and Jax include dedicated modules, namely [`torch.special`](https://pytorch.org/docs/stable/special.html) and [`jax.scipy.special`](https://jax.readthedocs.io/en/latest/jax.scipy.html#module-jax.scipy.special).
-On the other hand, TensorFlow and TensorFlow Probability incorporate them into their mathematical functions APIs, accessible through [`tf.math`](https://www.tensorflow.org/api_docs/python/tf/math) and [`tfp.math`](https://www.tensorflow.org/probability/api_docs/python/tfp/math).
-It is important to note that, for many of these functions, these frameworks still do not support partial derivatives with respect to all their arguments.
+Both PyTorch and JAX include dedicated modules, namely [`torch.special`](https://pytorch.org/docs/stable/special.html) and [`jax.scipy.special`](https://jax.readthedocs.io/en/latest/jax.scipy.html#module-jax.scipy.special).
+TensorFlow and TensorFlow Probability incorporate them into their mathematical functions APIs, accessible through [`tf.math`](https://www.tensorflow.org/api_docs/python/tf/math) and [`tfp.math`](https://www.tensorflow.org/probability/api_docs/python/tfp/math).

 ## Why Mojo 🔥 for Specials?

 By adopting the Mojo programming language, Specials enhances the implementation of special functions with several key advantages:

-- **Simplifying Complexity Without Compromising Performance.** Unlike traditional approaches that involve wrapping low-level language code, Mojo simplifies the complexity associated with adding and maintaining special function implementations.
-It seamlessly combines Python's simplicity with Fortran and C-level performance, all within a single language.
+- **Simplified Complexity with High Performance.** Mojo combines Python's simplicity with C-level performance, eliminating the need for wrapping low-level language code.

-- **Support for Hardware Accelerators.** Specials recognizes the growing need for harnessing the power of GPUs, TPUs, and other exotic hardware types in AI computation.
-Mojo is explicitly designed to leverage the multitude of low-level AI hardware, without the need for C++ or CUDA.
+- **Support for Hardware Accelerators.** Mojo is designed to leverage the power of GPUs, TPUs, and other AI hardware without the need for C++ or CUDA.

-- **Enabling Highly Accurate and Optimized Implementations.** Mojo opens the door to state-of-the-art numerical methods for a wide range of special functions.
-Implementing these methods in frameworks like TensorFlow and PyTorch can be a challenging task.
-See my own experience [here](https://github.com/tensorflow/probability/pulls?q=is%3Apr+is%3Aclosed+author%3Aleandrolcampos+%28betainc+OR+cdf+in%3Atitle%29+created%3A%3E2022-05-01) contributing some special functions implementations to TensorFlow Probability: I found writing them in terms of primitive operators available in Python less complex than dealing with multiple backends in C++.
-Mojo simplifies this process, providing a unified solution that enables Specials to fully leverage vectors, threads, and AI hardware units.

-With Mojo and Specials, AI developers and researchers can use special functions to build powerful machine learning models, achieving not only numerical accuracy and stability but also performance.
+- **Highly Accurate and Optimized Implementations.** Mojo enables the implementation of state-of-the-art numerical methods, ensuring numerical accuracy and stability as well as high performance.

 ## Why the Focus on Special Functions?

-Beyond the practical importance of special functions in scientific and industrial applications, finding accurate and efficient ways to work with them can be an enjoyable brain-teaser for those who love math and computer science.
+Special functions are particular mathematical functions that play a fundamental role in various scientific and industrial disciplines, about which many useful properties are known.
+They find extensive applications in physics, engineering, chemistry, computer science, and statistics, being prized for their ability to provide closed-form solutions to complex problems in these fields.

 ## Mojo Version Requirement